 One of the most efficient ways to learn Electronic music production is to learn from the other’s work.
 Find a song or a melody that you fancy and try to break it down to its simplest elements.
-This drill will help you identify different artists’ processes, allowing you to recreate the melodies independently.
+This drill will help you identify different artists’ processes, allowing you to recreate the melodies independently and begin producing beats.

 6. Create an Impactful Composition

 Creating an impactful composition is all about combining the elements that you already know about.
 Let’s say you’re interested in creating a Trap track.
 Then the first step would be getting the vibe and energy of the composition right.
-To do that, you will need to sequence the drums, bass, and kicks properly.
+To do that, you will need to sequence and the drums (or electronic drums), bass, and kicks properly.
 Once you have a solid arrangement that you like, you can tweak or edit the sound with filters, envelopes, and modulations.
-You can add reverb, delay, or other sound effects to alter the tune.
+You can add reverb, delay, or other sound effects to alter the tune or as a technique for music transitions.
 You can then introduce as many or fewer elements and instruments as you want.
 However, make sure that the composition sounds clean instead of muddy or messy.